laminas/laminas-session/docs/book/v2/migration/preparing-for-v3.md

 ## Upcoming Behaviour & Signature Changes

-### laminas-mvc Incompatibility

-Version 3 will make `laminas-session` incompatible with use in `laminas-mvc` applications.
-If your application relies on `laminas-mvc`, you will need to plan for this before upgrading.

 ### Dependencies Version Bumps

 Version 3.0 will update the `laminas/laminas-servicemanager` dependency to version 4 and `laminas/laminas-validator`